 MYTH: A helmet won’t make a difference in a crash.

-FACT: According to a 2016 study, helmets were found effective in reducing head, facial and brain injuries to motorcyclists.
-The Centers for Disease Control and Prevention noted helmets reduced the risk of death by 37 percent and saved approximately 1,772 lives in 2015.
+FACT: According to a 2018 study, helmets were found effective in protecting motorcycle crash injury victims from mild to severe head injuries.
+The U.S. Department of Transportation estimated motorcycle helmets reduced the risk of death by 37% and saved approximately 1,859 lives.

 MYTH: Drivers can always see you.

-FACT: One of the most important motorcycle safety tips for new riders?
+FACT: One of the most important motorcycle safety tips for both new and advanced riders?
 Drive defensively.
-Motorcycles are less visible than cars, which makes it essential that you always ride defensively and make every effort to be as visible as possible to other automobiles and their drivers on the road.
-To make yourself more visible, avoid riding in other drivers blind spots or riding too closely to other vehicles.
+Motorcycles are less visible than cars, which means it’s essential to make every effort to be as visible as possible to other automobiles and their drivers on the road.
+To make yourself more visible, avoid riding in other drivers’ blind spots or riding too closely to other vehicles.
 It is also advisable to wear bright colors and think about how you are positioned on the road to reduce the likelihood you are hidden behind anything.

 MYTH: City streets are safer than highways or interstates.

-FACT: According to the Insurance Institute for Highway Safety (IIHS), of motorcyclist deaths in 2015, 13 percent were on interstates and freeways.
-Forty-seven percent were located on non-interstate major roads and 28 percent were classified as minor roads.
+FACT: According to the Insurance Institute for Highway Safety (IIHS), 12% of motorcyclist deaths in 2017 were on interstates and freeways.
+On non-interstate major roads, 53% of motorcycle deaths occurred, while 32% occurred on minor roads.

-Antilock brakes (ABS): IIHS reports motorcycles with ABS brakes were 37 percent less likely to be involved in a fatal crash than motorcycles without ABS brakes.
+FACT: IIHS reports motorcycles with antilock brakes (ABS) brakes were 31% less likely to be involved in a fatal crash than motorcycles without ABS brakes.

-A motorcycle can be a lot of fun, and practicing safe riding and protecting your bike are keys to enjoying the open road.
 Talk to your Farm Bureau agent to be sure your motorcycle insurance offers the right amount of protection.
-And if you bundle your motorcycle coverage with your auto and/or home insurance with us, you could save time and money.
+And if you bundle your motorcycle coverage with your auto and/or home insurance, you could save time and money.
 Be sure to ask your Farm Bureau agent about our Farm Bureau Member’s Choice policy.